Mercotui/scripts/README.md

 # scripts
-My personal collection of scripts
+My personal collection of scripts and configs